deutschj/sysperfeval/README.md

 Postgres 17 uses vectored IO (clustering multiple pread64() syscalls into one preadv() syscall which might be harder to debug), so I decided to switch to Postgres 16.

+-> elaborate on what's the problem with the preadv syscalls

 ## using PG16, with async IO

 Postgres 16 with AIO enabled: measuring time to complete pread64() syscalls: